optray/optray.github.io/index.md

 # About
 {: #about }

 Hi, I'm Rui.
 I obtained my B.S. degree from East China Normal University in 2019 and a Ph.D. in Mathematics from the Academy of Mathematics and Systems Science, Chinese Academy of Sciences, in 2024.
 After completing my doctorate, I joined Renmin University of China as a postdoctoral researcher.
 My research interests include **physics-driven deep learning** and **interpretable neural networks**.
-My work has been published in journals and conferences including IEEE TPAMI, National Science Review, ICML, KDD, and AAAI.
-I am always happy to discuss research and potential collaborations.

 # Experience
 {: #experience }